cmdcolin/oddbiology/README.md

 - Bats are more closely related to cows, whales, and pumas compared vs flying squirrels  https://www.batcon.org/surprising-bat-relatives/
 - Aardvarks are more related to manatees than they are to armadillos https://www.livescience.com/55241-aardvark-facts.html (bonus: Aardvarks are the only living species of their evolutionary branch)
 - New world vultures and old world vultures are not very closely related, it is convergent evolution https://en.wikipedia.org/wiki/New_World_vulture
+- Seals are more closely related to dogs than they are to cats  https://www.youtube.com/watch?v=aAOsf004FqQ

 ## Evolutionary hypotheses